greenbone/openvas-scanner/INSTALL.md

 * netsnmp

 Install prerequisites on Debian GNU/Linux 'Stretch' 9:

-# apt-get install gcc pkg-config libssh-gcrypt-dev libgnutls28-dev libglib2.0-dev \
+    apt-get install gcc pkg-config libssh-gcrypt-dev libgnutls28-dev libglib2.0-dev \
     libpcap-dev libgpgme-dev bison libksba-dev libsnmp-dev libgcrypt20-dev

 Compiling openvas-scanner
 -------------------------

-If you have installed required libraries to a non-standard location, remember to set the PKG_CONFIG_PATH environment variable to the location of you pkg-config files before configuring:
+If you have installed required libraries to a non-standard location, remember to set the `PKG_CONFIG_PATH` environment variable to the location of you pkg-config files before configuring:

-    $ export PKG_CONFIG_PATH=/your/location/lib/pkgconfig:$PKG_CONFIG_PATH
+    export PKG_CONFIG_PATH=/your/location/lib/pkgconfig:$PKG_CONFIG_PATH

-Create a build directory and change into it with
+Create a build directory and change into it with:

-    $ mkdir build
+    mkdir build
-    $ cd build
+    cd build

-Then configure the build with
+Then configure the build with:

-    $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/your/installation ..
+    cmake -DCMAKE_INSTALL_PREFIX=/path/to/your/installation ..

-or (if you want to use the default installation path /usr/local)
+Or (if you want to use the default installation path /usr/local):

-    $ cmake ..
+    cmake ..

 This only needs to be done once.

-Thereafter, the following commands are useful.
+Thereafter, the following commands are useful:

-    $ make                # build the scanner
+    make                # build the scanner
-    $ make doc            # build the documentation
+    make doc            # build the documentation
-    $ make doc-full       # build more developer-oriented documentation
-    $ make install        # install the build
+    make doc-full       # build more developer-oriented documentation make install        # install the build
-    $ make rebuild_cache  # rebuild the cmake cache
+    make rebuild_cache  # rebuild the cmake cache

-Please note that you may have to execute "make install" as root, especially if you have specified a prefix for which your user does not have full permissions.
+Please note that you may have to execute `make install` as root, especially if you have specified a prefix for which your user does not have full permissions.

-To clean up the build environment, simply remove the contents of the "build" directory you created above.
+To clean up the build environment, simply remove the contents of the `build` directory you created above.